eborrallo/eborrallo/README.md

 <h3 align="center">Hi there 👋</h3>
 <p align="center">
-I'm Enric (Kike for friends 😄), a backend engineer who enjoys building things that actually run in production — especially in Web3.
+I'm Enric (Kike for friends 😄), a backend engineer who builds things that run in production.
+High-throughput pipelines, real-time systems, and the unglamorous infrastructure that keeps them alive.
 </p>

 <p align="center">